logstash-plugins/logstash-codec-protobuf/README.md

 ## Usage example: encoder

 The configuration of the codec for encoding logstash events for a protobuf output is pretty much the same as for the decoder input usage as demonstrated above.
 There are some constraints though that you need to be aware of:
 * the protobuf definition needs to contain all the fields that logstash typically adds to an event, in the corrent data type.
-Examples for this are @timestamp, @version, host, path, all of which depend on your input sources and filters aswell.
+Examples for this are @timestamp (string), @version (string), host, path, all of which depend on your input sources and filters aswell.
 If you do not want to add those fields to your protobuf definition then please use a [modify filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html) to [remove](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html#plugins-filters-mutate-remove_field) the undesired fields.
 * object members starting with @ are somewhat problematic in protobuf definitions.
 Therefore those fields will automatically be renamed to remove the at character.
 This also effects the important @timestamp field.
 Please name it just "timestamp" in your definition.